elugens/hello-javascript/docs/browser-related-questions/browser-document/modifying-the-document.md

 ---

-### How do you place a DOM node into a HTML document using JavaScript?
+### How do you place a DOM node into an HTML document using JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> There is a special append method used to insert a new DOM node into an HTML document.
-Additional methods such as the prepend, before, after, and replaceWith that can be used to place the new DOM node into a specific place in the document.
+  <div><strong>Interview Response:</strong> A special append method gets used to insert a new DOM node into an HTML document.
+Additional methods such as the prepend, before, after, and replaceWith can get used to place the new DOM node into a specific place in the document.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />